 The astrophotography and spectroscopy groups have access to two remotely operated telescopes in the US.
 This allows them to obtain high-quality images and solid data for interesting projects.
 The groups meet regularly and you can see their projects and meeting times on their website.

-If you want to visit the observatory, or the UGent-Volkssterrenwacht Armand Pien by its official name, the doors are open to public every Wednesday, from 8pm until 10pm (every other Wednesday in summer, check their website for details).
+If you want to visit the observatory, or the UGent-Volkssterrenwacht Armand Pien by its official name, the doors are open to public every Wednesday, from 8pm until 10pm (but this changes in July and August, so check their website for details).
 The entrance to the observatory is from the Gezusters Lovelingstraat 1, where you can ring the bell and they let you in.

 The observatory itself is divided over several floors, but there is always someone there to show you the way.
 The volunteers of the association are also super friendly and happy to answer any questions you might have.

 The observatory organises special events, whenever there is something interesting happening in the sky.
 In winter, the starry skies observation days are a great opportunity to visit the observatory.
 That’s also when the visibility is usually at its the best.
-In summer 2018, you can observe the total lunar eclipse on the 27th July and of the Perseid meteor shower on 8th and 10th August.
 Weather permitting, you will be able to observe the sky through different telescopes, while several side activities will be going on during the evening.
 Check the website of the observatory or follow their Facebook page for all the latest events.

 If you live outside of Ghent or want to look at the skies from a darker place, visit the website of the Flemish Astronomical Society for details of other events across Flanders.